LeiCaiwsu/StrGNN/README.md

 data_sta folder contains corresponding time-evolving graphs

 --------------------------------------------------------------------------------------------------------------------------------
-Our paper:
+## Citation
+If you find the code in this respository useful for your research, please cite our paper:
   @inbook{cai2021,
   author = {Cai, Lei and Chen, Zhengzhang and Luo, Chen and Gui, Jiaping and Ni, Jingchao and Li, Ding and Chen, Haifeng}, title = {Structural Temporal Graph Neural Networks for Anomaly Detection in Dynamic Graphs}, year = {2021}, address = {New York, NY, USA}, booktitle = {Proceedings of the 30th ACM International Conference on Information & Knowledge Management}, pages = {3747–3756}, numpages = {10}
   }
 ---------------------------------------------------------------------------------------------------------------------------------

 The code is implemented based on